marcotuna/blog/content/blog/2021-05-29-using-scaleway-block-storage-with-nomad-csi.md

 }
 ```

+`nomad job run mongodb.hcl`

-In case of the deployment succeeds a MongoDB service should be running and can migrate between Nomad clients without losing data.
+In case the deployment succeeds a MongoDB service should start and can be migrated between servers (Nomad clients) without losing data.

 ## Known and detected problems